Harsha200105/DesktopAssistant/README.md

 Steps to run the Assistant on your pc------------------(use python 3.9)

-step1.
-Installing all the necessary python module as mentioned in the requirements.txt file
+Step1.
+Installing all the necessary python module as mentioned in the requirements.txt file one by one as from the terminal pip install <module_name==version>

-step2.
+       or
+      Install all  the required module all at once by using the command pip install -r requirements.txt

+Step2.
 For windows user run Jarvis2_4windows.py script.

 Wow All done!
 Now give the command to jarvis.